Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Communication-Efficient Multi-Agent Reinforcement Learning (MARL)

-A key motivation of our work is to enable communication-efficient multi-agent reinforcement learning (MARL).
-To initiate a study along these lines, we propose and analyze a natural multi-agent version of \texttt{EF-TD}, outlined as Algo.~\ref{algo:algo2}.
-Consistent with paradigms such as federated learning, we consider a model where the agents can exchange information via a central server.
-Moreover, we consider a setting where all agents interact with the \textit{same} MDP, and collaborate to evaluate the \textit{same} policy $\mu$.
-However, the realizations of the data tuples $\{X_{i,t}\}$ may vary across agents.
-The key question we ask is: \textit{By exchanging compressed information via the server, is it possible to expedite the process of learning?
-In particular, can we achieve a linear speedup in the number of agents?} While such questions have been extensively studied for supervised learning and optimization, we are unaware of any work that addresses them in the context of MARL.
-To provide concrete answers, we assume that the data tuples $\{X_{i,t}\}$ are generated i.i.d. across agents and over time from the stationary distribution $\pi$, as in \cite{doan,liuMARL}.
-We anticipate that our results can be generalized to the Markov case as well.
+A key motivation of our work is to develop communication-efficient algorithms for MARL.
+This is particularly relevant for networked/federated versions of RL problems where communication imposes a major bottleneck~\cite{qiFRL}.
+To that end, we consider a collaborative MARL setting that has appeared in various recent works~\cite{qiFRL,doan,liuMARL,jinFRL,khodadadian,shen2023}.
+The setup comprises of $M$ agents, all of whom interact with the \textit{same} MDP, and can communicate via a central server.
+Every agent seeks to evaluate the \textit{same} policy $\mu$.
+The purpose of collaboration is as in the standard FL setting: to achieve a $M$-fold reduction in sample-complexity by leveraging information from all agents.
+In particular, we ask: \textit{By exchanging compressed information via the server, is it possible to expedite the process of learning by achieving a linear speedup in the number of agents?} While such questions have been extensively studied for supervised learning, we are unaware of any work that addresses them in the context of MARL.
+We further note that even without compression or error-feedback, establishing linear speedups under Markovian sampling is highly non-trivial, {and the only other paper that does so is the very recent work of}~\cite{khodadadian}.
+As we explain later in Section~\ref{sec:Proofs}, our proof technique departs significantly from~\cite{khodadadian}.

+We propose and analyze a natural multi-agent version of \texttt{EF-TD}, outlined as Algorithm~\ref{algo:algo2}.
 In a nutshell, multi-agent \texttt{EF-TD} operates as follows.
-At each time-step, the server sends down a model $\theta_t$; each agent $i$ observes a local data sample, computes and uploads the compressed direction $h_{i,t}$, and updates its local error; the server then updates the model.
-Notably, transmitting compressed \texttt{TD}(0) pseudo-gradients is consistent with both works in FL \cite{scaffold}, and in MARL \cite{doan,khodadadian}, where the agents essentially exchange model-differentials (i.e., the update directions).
-We have the following result.
+At each time-step, the server sends down a model $\theta_t$; each agent $i$ observes a local data sample, computes and uploads the compressed direction $h_{i,t}$, and updates its local error.
+The server then updates the model.
+Transmitting compressed \texttt{TD}(0) pseudo-gradients is consistent with both works in FL \cite{scaffold}, and in MARL \cite{qiFRL,doan,khodadadian}, where the agents essentially exchange model-differentials (i.e., the update directions), keeping their raw data private.
+It is worth noting here that while all agents play the same policy, the realizations of the data tuples $\{X_{i,t}\}$ may vary across agents.
+Let $\tilde{\theta}_t=\theta_t+\alpha\bar{e}_{t-1}$, where $\bar{e}_{t}=(1/M) \sum_{i \in [M]} e_{i,t}$, and define $\tilde{d}_t \triangleq \Vert \tilde{\theta}_t - \theta^* \Vert_2$.
+We can now state our main convergence result for Algorithm~\ref{algo:algo2}.